SixArm/iso-high-level-structure/article-2-normative-references/index.md

 This summary is by OpenAI ChatGPT.

+Identifies any external documents that are essential for the application of the standard.
+If a standard includes normative references, these referenced documents are considered part of the standard’s requirements and must be followed to ensure full compliance.
+However, in many ISO management system standards based on the HLS, this clause typically states that there are no normative references, indicating that the standard is self-contained.
+This article ensures clarity about whether other standards or documents are legally or technically required for implementation.

 ## Purpose

 The purpose of **Article 2: Normative References** is to list all the external